 While a traditional still life painting creates a naturalistic illusion of three-dimensional form, a Cubist still life flattens the illusion of depth in the image and focuses more on the abstract qualities of shape, tone, color, and pattern.
-The former sees painting as a snapshot of reality, observed from a fixed viewpoint; the latter sees it as an investigation how we see the subject, observed from multiple viewpoints.
+The former sees painting as a snapshot of reality, observed from a fixed viewpoint; the latter sees it as an investigation of how we see the subject, observed from multiple viewpoints.

 The scale of tonal values used for our still life.